beginnersbook.com

 Example 2: ArrayIndexOutOfBounds Exception

-This exception occurs when you try to access the array index which does not exist.
-For example, If array is having only 5 elements and we are trying to display 7th element then it would throw this exception.
+This exception occurs when you try to access an array index that doesn’t exist.
+For example, If array is having only 5 elements and you are trying to display 7th element then it would throw this exception.

 {